MarynaShavlak/dev-interview-hub/src/features/ArticleViewSelector/ui/ArticleViewSelector/RedesignedArticleViewSelector/README.md

 # RedesignedArticleViewSelector

 ## Overview
 The **`RedesignedArticleViewSelector`** component is rendered when the feature flag `isAppRedesigned` is `true`, providing users with an enhanced and modern interface for selecting article view modes.
-In the absence of this feature flag, the `DeprecatedArticleViewSelector` is rendered instead.
+If this feature flag is not active, the `DeprecatedArticleViewSelector` is rendered instead.
 This component utilizes the latest UI elements to ensure a seamless and intuitive user experience.

 ## Type Definition